 Set a course to our workshop and build these classic half-hull models.
 You will use patterns made from the boats plan to layout and cut all the basswood parts.
 These parts will be glued together and when dry, the hull profile will be shaped and sanded.
-After finishing your hull with paint or clear shellac, you will make and finish the back board.
-Upon completion, the model will be mounted to the back board and a brass plate identifying the vessel and date will be installed.
+Upon completion, the model will be mounted to a mahogany back board and a brass plate identifying the vessel and date will be installed.

 The Noank Sloop is typical of the working sloops that were once built in Noank, Connecticut, and other towns along the Long Island Sound shores, and in Narragansett Bay.
 These sloops were intended for tonging and dredging oysters, lobstering, and line fishing.